Brynta2001/PicoPlacaPredictor/README.md

 |   ABD-0921    | 02/01/2023 | 07:50 |   True    | The car can be on the road   |
 |   CDA-1429    | 18/08/2023 | 08:30 |   False   | The car can't be on the road |
 |   CDA-1429    | 18/08/2023 | 12:30 |   True    | The car can be on the road   |

+## Observations
+The project works on PyCharm; however, if you want to clone the repository and use it with Visual Studio Code there may be a problem with the packages, but it is only necessary to remove "src" in the "imports".

 ## License